Renewal of a certificate of temporary or permanent residence in Ukraine during the war

 - Permanent residence permits (except for the new ID-cards) must be exchanged when you reach the age of 25 and 45 or if your information (last name, first name, etc.) changes;

 - If you have a visa, you should check the validity period on the visa label;

 - If you are in Ukraine without a visa, the total period of stay must not exceed 90 days within the last 180 days.

-Peculiarities of residence permit extension in 2022 in war time
+Peculiarities of extending a residence permit in Ukraine in 2023 in wartime conditions

-If your temporary or permanent residence permit in Ukraine expired during martial law, you can present to the migration service a document that expired or that you did not have time to renew according to the current legislation.
-For example, old-type permits, which had to be renewed at 25 and 45 years old.
+If, during the martial law (after February 24, 2022), your permit for temporary or permanent residence in Ukraine expired or there were grounds for exchanging it, then you can present to the migration service a document whose validity period has expired or which you do not have managed to update in accordance with current legislation.
+For example, old-style passports that needed to be renewed at 25 and 45 years old.

-That is, in the conditions of martial law, while ensuring the measures of the legal regime, you have a legal right to present a document for identification and confirmation of special status (legal stay in Ukraine), which has expired.
-This situation may arise during document checks at checkpoints, inspection of the vehicle, belongings, premises, etc. But, taking into account that the migration service units have resumed their work, it is necessary to exchange the expired document as soon as possible.
+That is, in the conditions of martial law, while ensuring the measures of the legal regime, you have the legal right to present a document for identification and confirmation of a special status (legal stay in Ukraine), the validity of which expired during the war.
+Such a situation may arise during document checks at checkpoints, inspection of vehicles, things, premises, crossing the state border, etc. But, considering that the units of the migration service have resumed their work, we recommend that you exchange the expired document as soon as possible.

 Where to apply to extend a Temporary Residence Permit?

 - If you have an old-type permit, the Migration Service will check the legality of your permit to immigrate to Ukraine and the grounds for issuing the previous document before exchanging the permit.
 At this stage, foreigners often face problems – we conduct a preliminary analysis and check all the points to which the SMS may have questions.
 We act proactively, preparing you for the visit to the state authority.